-The primary complaint of the ODR-1 is that it has way too much bass with no way to dial it out.
-To that end, this project incorporates a variable bass control inspired by the Timmy and Zendrive.
+The overwhelming complaint of the ODR-1 is that it has way too much bass with no way to dial it out.
+To that end, the Andromeda incorporates a variable bass control inspired by the Timmy and Zendrive.
 The stock tones are still there with the knob all the way up, but now you have the option to dial it back.

 Looking at the schematic, you can see a stark difference with Japanese-designed pedals (i.e. most Ibanez & Boss circuits).
 This is German engineering at its finest—tons of odd-value resistors and capacitors forming very precise filters and signal shaping.
 This is not a particularly simple build, but it’s very rewarding and well worth the effort.